 Why Google’s TPUs are more efficient than Nvidia A100

 In the scientific paper, Google’s researchers explain how they connected the 4,000 TPUs using optical circuit switches developed in-house.
-Google has been using TPU v4 in-house since 2020, and made the chips available to customers of its Google Cloud platform last year.
+Google has been using TPU v4 in its own systems since 2020, and made the chips available to customers of its Google Cloud platform last year.
 The company’s biggest LLM, PaLM, was trained using two 4,000 TPU supercomputers.

 “Circuit switching makes it easy to route around failed components,” Google fellow Norm Jouppi and Google distinguished engineer David Patterson explained in a blog post about the system.
 “This flexibility even allows us to change the topology of the supercomputer interconnect to accelerate the performance of a machine learning model.”